SwatiKasina/containerization-iac/README.md

 ### Key Features
 - **Dynamic Pipeline**: The pipeline adapts to the `ClusterName` parameter.
+- **Self-Contained Resources**: The pipeline stack creates its own S3 artifact bucket and IAM roles, scoped to the cluster.
 - **Environment Isolation**: Separate deployments for Dev and QA with independent parameter files.
 - **Manual Promotion**: Automated deployment to Dev, followed by a manual approval step before deploying to QA.
 - **Artifact Versioning**: Builds are tagged with the specific Commit ID.